-Since the date on which Pembina became subject to the reporting requirements of Section 13(a) or 15(d) of the Exchange Act, there have not been any other amendments to, or waivers, including implicit waivers, granted from, any provision of the Code of Ethics.
+Since the beginning of Pembina's last fiscal year, there have not been any waivers, including implicit waivers, granted from, any provision of the Code of Ethics.

 The Code of Ethics is available for viewing on Pembina's website at www.pembina.com and is available in print to any shareholder who requests it.
 Requests for copies of the Code of Ethics should be made by contacting: Investor Relations by phone at (855) 880-7404 or by e-mail at investor-relations@pembina.com.